Fonta1n3/FullyNoded/Readme.md

 ##### Preparatory work:

 First get your connection going. **Resolve the connection issue first then add the keypair**, to keep things simple.
 Some double checks [Extensive guide here](#Connecting over Tor (mac)):
+###### On your device running node
 - Your node is running either mainnet, testnet or regtest
 - You've made the appropriate HiddenService -Dir, -Version and -Port declaration in your torrc file for at least the matching port (respectively 8332, 18332 and/or 18443).
+- You've started Tor for the changes to take effect
+- You've looked up the hostname files
+###### On your device running FN
+- in Fully Noded, make sure you have added a node with this type of onion url:

+	qsctzvoadnehtt5tpjtprudxrrx2b76kra7e2lkbyjpdksncbclrdk5l.onion:18332 (testnet example)

- - You've force quit and reopened FN to connect again, you've had to `brew services restart tor`, for the auth to take effect.
+- You've force quit and reopened FN to connect again, you've had to `brew services restart tor`, for the authentication to take effect.

   As long as your `authorized _clients` dir of the matching `HiddenServiceDir` decalration in your `torrc` is empty you won’t need to add a keypair to connect.
 That's why V3 Auth Keypair generation is optional.

+### How to add extra security by adding a V3 Auth Keypair to a already established (Tor Hidden Services) connection?

 #### The easy way: